Everything You Need to Know About Crawl Space Encapsulation

 Step 1: Inspection and Preparation

-The crawl space needs to be cleaned of old material, dirt, and insulation.
-You’ll need measurements to install the new insulation, vapor barrier, and drainage properly.
-If mold is in your crawl space, another specialist may be needed to remove it.
-Ensure no toxic gasses from combustion appliances seep through to your living space.
+The crawl space should be cleaned of old materials, dirt, and insulation.
+Accurate measurements are essential to properly install new insulation, a vapor barrier, and drainage systems.
+If mold is present, consult a mold remediation specialist for safe removal.
+Additionally, ensure that no toxic gases from combustion appliances seep into your living space.

 TIP: Crawl space encapsulation is just one part of ensuring your home’s protection from water.
-Yard grading ensures a gentle slope away from the crawl space so that water doesn’t pool against your foundation walls.
+Yard grading ensures a gentle slope from the crawl space so water doesn’t pool against the foundation walls.

 Step 2: Seal with Foam